RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

     * Policy Action - DeployIfNotExists
     * Policy Location - Subscription
     * Policy Assignment - Not Assigned

+These policies can be assigned at or below the scope where it is stored.
+For more information on Azure Policy including assigning policy see [Link](https://docs.microsoft.com/en-us/azure/governance/policy/overview)

 **Automation Runbooks**

 There are several Runbooks that get deployed with this solution.
 Some Runbooks are set with default schedules, while others are not.
 The following is a list of Runbooks, short usage details and schedules that are linked to them.